Community-Level Resource Development and Management Part 1: A Transferable Approach to the Analysis of Community Water Distribution System Expansion

 Access to water is extremely important in schools around the world, where students spend most of their day.
 As schools expand, particularly in areas with limited water resources, it is necessary to develop and manage water resources to ensure their sustainability.
-In this article we describe a method of analyzing water piping distribution networks using an open-source software package that allows practitioners to model the increased demands on water distribution systems associated with school growth.
+In this article, we describe a method of analysing water piping distribution networks using an open-source software package that allows practitioners to model the increased demands on water distribution systems associated with school growth.
 The methodology was then applied to the case study of a community-level water distribution system in rural Tanzania.
-This method is valuable because it is both condensed and easy to follow for those in the field with or without technical backgrounds.
-Minimal tools are needed for practitioners to develop their own system models (only a GPS, tape measurer, bucket, stopwatch and access to a computer with the software downloaded).
-Overall, this condensed written resource is more accessible than others available to many practitioners and thus improves the ease of modeling for pre-planning and analysis of expansion or other water distribution system modifications.
+Our intent is to provide a condensed description of a modelling method that can be used by field practitioners who may have limited technical background.
+Minimal tools are needed for practitioners to create their own system model, namely a global positioning system (GPS) device, tape measure, bucket, stopwatch and access to a computer with the downloaded software.
+Overall, the method and description herein is intended to be more accessible and straightforward to follow than others currently available to many practitioners, thus improving the ease of modelling for pre-planning and analysis of expansion or other water distribution system modifications.

 Izoplas (2018) 2m3 Plastic Water Tank, Izoplas.
 Available at: https://en.izoplas.com/2m3-plastic-water-tank/ (Accessed: 16 May 2018).